MonkmanMH/martinmonkman/content/post/2016-01-25_reflections/index.md

 ---

-I had the pleasure of speaking to the History 5702W graduate student seminar at [Carleton University](http://carleton.ca/) in Ottawa this morning.
+I had the pleasure of speaking to the History 5702W graduate student seminar at [Carleton University](http://carleton.ca/) in Ottawa this morning (2016-01-25).
 Led by [Dr. Shawn Graham](http://carleton.ca/history/people/shawn-graham/), the seminar is on ["Digital History (_or_, an introduction to hacking as a way of knowing)"](http://carleton.ca/history/graduate/hist-5702w-public-history-special-topics-digital-history/).

 My presentation covered three different research projects I've been involved with in my professional life at [BC Stats](www.bcstats.gov.bc.ca), British Columbia's provincial statistics bureau.
 My intention was to introduce the students to the fact that the methods they are encountering in their digitial history class are being applied in a variety of contexts outside the academy.